 Model SYD has the appealing feature that, if some parts of some years have limited data, model SYD will impute an average seasonal pattern with the doy spline, thereby considering data from the same period in other years in the prediction of the period with missing data.
 However, an interpretation of these imputations may be challenging.
 For example, the spring chl-a peak is a notable feature every year in the SFE.
 If the peak occurs at the same time every year but the magnitude varies, then the average within-year pattern can be interpreted as the average magnitude.
-However, if the magnitude is the same but the timing varies across years, then the magnitude of the average peak cannot be similarly interpreted and instead underestimates the magnitude that usually occurs.
+However, if the magnitude is the same but the timing varies across years, then the magnitude of the average peak cannot be similarly interpreted; instead, the average peak extracted by f2doyi) will underestimate the magnitude that usually occurs.
 Moreover, the width or duration of the peak will be longer than typically occurs in a given year.

 Finally, the raw data can be smoothed using a bivariate spline representing an interaction between cont_year and doy.
 This can be expressed as:

-Model SYDI: y ~ cont_year + s(cont_year, k = num_knots_Y) + s(doy, bs = "cc", k = num_knots_D) + ti(cont_year, doy, bs = c("tp", "cc"), k = c(num_knots_Y_ti, num_knots_D_ti))
+Model SYDI:

+yi∼ β0+β1cont_yeari+f1cont_yeari+f2doyi)+f3cont_yeari,doyi+ϵi  (4)

-where ti() specifies a tensor-product spline for a surface that varies smoothly as a function of both cont_year and doy.
-The number of knots is the product of num_knots_Y_ti in the cont_year axis and num_knots_D_ti in the doy axis.
-In SYDI, the need for sufficient knots can be satisfied either by sufficiently large values for num_knots_Y_ti and num_knots_D_ti or a sufficiently large value for knots in num_knots_Y and num_knots_D, but not both given limits on the model degrees of freedom.
+where equation (4) is the same as equation (3) with the addition of a tensor-product smoothing spline (ti() in mgcv) that varies smoothly as a function of both cont_year and doy.
+Both cont_year and doy include their own number of knots, such that the total number of knots for the spline is the product of the two.
+The need for sufficient knots in SYDI can be satisfied either by allowing for sufficiently many knots for f3() or sufficiently many knots for f1() or f2(), but not both, given limits on the model degrees of freedom.

 Following the rationale above, the relationship of model SYDI to model S is similar to that of model SYD to model S. Model SYDI differs from model S to a greater extent than model SYD, but all of the splines use the same inputs to smooth the same data.
-The univariate splines in cont_year and doy will likely not capture as much variation in model SYDI compared to model S given the fewer knots that are available to the former.
-The ti term represents an interaction by allowing the pattern in cont_year to vary by doy and vice-versa.
-The interaction term in model SYDI provides an appearance that this model is fundamentally different from those provided by the other models.
-However, models S, SY, and SYD all allow within-year fluctuations to vary across years by allowing a spline to be fit through the entire time series.
+The univariate splines in cont_year and doy will combined likely not capture as much variation within model SYDI as captured by model S, given the fewer knots that are available to f1() or f2() within SYDI.
+The tensor-product spline represents an interaction by allowing the pattern in cont_year to vary by doy and vice-versa.
+The interaction term provides an appearance that model SYDI is fundamentally different from those provided by the other models.
+However, models S, SY, and SYD also allow within-year fluctuations to vary across years by allowing a spline to be fit through the entire time series.
 Although model SYDI is the only model that includes an explicit interaction term, all of the models support the interaction conceptually.
 By providing this term with sufficient knots, the raw data can be fully smoothed with model SYDI to a similar degree as for the other models.
 However, a very large number of knots in both the cont_year spline and in both dimensions of the interaction spline is impossible to achieve.
-The distinct aspect of model SYDI is the anticipation that within-year fluctuations will vary smoothly from year to year, which is unlikely for the SFE data and chl-a dynamics in many estuaries because bloom size typically varies between years.
-Thus, the conceptual motivation for model SYDI and its practical application are not supported for this analysis.
+The distinct aspect of model SYDI is the anticipation that within-year fluctuations will vary smoothly from year to year.
+However, this is an assumption about ecosystem dynamics that may not be appropriate to a priori parameterize into a statistical model, including for SFE and many other estuaries where bloom magnitude often varies between years.
+Thus, the conceptual motivation for model SYDI and its practical application are not necessarily supported in the more generalized application for which we are developing this set of analyses.